Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.37 Changing Complex State Practice/README.md

 You will see that typing in the first name input updates only the `fName` property, typing in the last name input updates only the `lName` property, and typing in the email input updates only the `email` property.

 This approach ensures that the state updates correctly without affecting other properties.

+## Binding Input Values to State

+The last step is to add the `value` attribute to each input and bind it to the corresponding property in the `contact` state object.

+Set the first input's value to `contact.fName`, the second to `contact.lName`, and the third to `contact.email`.
+This keeps the inputs controlled and synchronized with the state.